steinwurf/stub/README.rst

 License
 -------
-The stub library is released under the BSD license see the LICENSE.rst file
+The stub library is released under the BSD license, see the LICENSE.rst file.